 Wednesday, September 7, 2022

-By David William Jedell Updated June 23, 2025
+By David William Jedell Updated October 2, 2025

 Darwin's theory of evolutionary selection holds that variation within species occurs randomly and that the survival or extinction of each organism is determined by that organism's ability to adapt to its environment.
 He set these theories forth in his book The Origin of Species (1859).
 Epigenetic Theory of Evolution herein departs from this notion as the exclusive or even primary mechanism of evolution.

 Moreover, Jean Baptiste Lamarck (1744-1829) is one of the best-known early evolutionists.
 According to Lamarck, organisms altered their behavior in response to environmental change.
 Their changed behavior, in turn, modified their organs, and their offspring inherited those "improved" structures.
 For example, giraffes developed their elongated necks and front legs by generations of browsing on high tree leaves.
 The exercise of stretching up to the leaves altered the neck and legs, and their offspring inherited these acquired characteristics.
-Conversely, ccording to Darwin's theory, giraffes that happened to have slightly longer necks and limbs would have a better chance of securing food and thus be able to have more offspring -- the "select" who survive. https://www.pbs.org/wgbh/evolution/library/02/3/l_023_01.html#:~:text=According%20to%20Lamarck%2C%20organisms%20altered,inherited%20those%20%22improved%22%20structures.
+Conversely, according to Darwin's theory, giraffes that happened to have slightly longer necks and limbs would have a better chance of securing food and thus be able to have more offspring -- the "select" who survive.
+[1]

 Carl Jung